playcanvas/vscode-extension/README.md

 #### Settings

-The extension has 3 settings - Access Token, PlayCanvas username and usePlaycanvasTypes to add types support.
+The extension has just 1 setting: `usePlaycanvasTypes` (to add types support).
+An Access Token is requested when you are adding a project.

 ## Requirements